-bearyourcrocs asked: Two things: 1- Who in LotR is your favorite character?
+bearyourcrocs said: Two things: 1- Who in LotR is your favorite character?
 Or that you relate to the most

 and 2- It's common knowledge that LotR is an allegory for scripture.
 Gandalf, Aragorn, and Frodo all symbolize Christ, Sam symbolizes Peter (or any sincere Christian) Gollum could be considered Judas, Lord Sauron of course is Satan, Elves represent Angels and so on, but what do the Ent represent?

 Well this is not going to be an easy answer.

 1: Gollum is one of my favorite characters, actually.
 Moreso Smeagol, I suppose.
 It’s just so beautifully tragic, his struggle against his bondage of will to the ring versus his freedom of will found in the community offered by Frodo.
 The fact that ultimately, his life was the most important in all of Eä is touching.
 In the end, it’s not Aragorn or Legolas, Gimli or Gandalf, it’s not even Frodo the ring-bearer who saves Middle Earth.
 It’s Gollum—A creature who is so bound to evil that he cannot see the good in himself.
 And the irony that as evil as the ring was, and as much as it tried to use Gollum for that evil, Eru orchestrated that Gollum be used for so much more good.
 It’s the most beautiful part of the story, in my opinion.
 Redemption of even the most vile, in its own way.

 2: While I’ll agree that LotR has many allegorical elements, even Tolkien maintained that it was not an allegory.
 Much of the Trilogy is simply a beautiful work of literature.
 The story is the product of a mind steeped in Norse mythology, British literature, World Wars I and II, the post War era, Christian theology, and much more.
 To say that LotR is simply Christian allegory is to trivialize its immensity.